 Membership of SAHOF is limited exclusively to the top echelon of athletes.
 They have all achieved excellence at the highest level within their sport.
 Selection to the Hall of Fame by their peers is the pinnacle of achievement for Australian sportspeople.

-On December 10, 1985, 120 original members were inducted into SAHOF.
+On December 10, 1985, the 120 original members were inducted into SAHOF.
 Sir Donald Bradman was the first inductee and Dawn Fraser the first female inductee.

 SAHOF recognises both retired and current athletes and others who have made considerable contribution to Australian sport for their sporting achievements through the presentation of the following awards: